 However, there is no fixed rule and some entrepreneurs may hold a position open for several weeks in an attempt to capture the short-term trend.

-Traders don't follow the minute by minute changes in market prices.
+Swing traders don't follow the minute by minute changes in market prices.
 They are more interested in the bigger picture.
 Swing traders or day traders will typically look at 4-hour chart, daily chart, or weekly chart to identify trading opportunities using one or a variety of technical indicators and risk factors from a single trading day.

 Swing trading is not just for risk takers who use technical analysis.
 Investors who base their decisions on fundamentals like earnings, price movements in the stock market, profit potential, and economic data can also be swing traders.
 That’s because it can take several days or even weeks for predicted changes in fundamentals to come about and impact market prices.